 Salzburg is an absolutely beautiful city that everybody must visit at least once in their lives, so why not make it during Christmas time?

 28. Strasbourg, France

 Strasbourg’s Christmas Market is one of the best Christmas markets in Alsace.
 The sweet old town comes alive with stalls full of traditional crafts, local foods, and mulled wine.
 Almost two million people visit this Christmas market every year, and it’s not hard to see why!

 The Christmas lights and the main tree in the centre square are iconic, and Petite France’s charming Alsatian architecture makes you feel like you’re in France decades ago.

-  When in Strasbourg, don’t miss the Alsatian museum, which highlights the history of the region.
-It explains why you see so much German influence in the culture of the Christmas markets and is a great way to learn about the deep tradition the markets hold.
+When in Strasbourg, don’t miss the Alsatian Museum, which highlights the history of the region.
+It explains why you see so much German influence in the culture of the Christmas markets and is a great way to learn about the deep traditions the markets hold.

 Strasbourg is also one of the best hubs for exploring the other Christmas markets within the region – there are so many smaller, yet charming, towns located along the Wine Route of Alsace, each one with a different personality.